hmdc/gitbook/faq.md

 ![The folder icon in the Google Drive File Stream app points to your synced Google Drive](.gitbook/assets/git-in-google-drive.png)

-From inside your Google Drive directory, you can use standard `git` commands, and all of the git metadata in your repository will be synced in Google Drive, e.g.,
+From inside your Google Drive directory on your local computer, you can use standard `git` commands, and all of the git metadata in your repository will be synced in Google Drive, e.g.,

 ```text
 /Volumes/GoogleDrive/My Drive/my-repo $ git init